A long-lasting, stable solid-state lithium battery

-Category: Environment Hits: 2Researchers have designed a stable, lithium-metal solid state battery that can be charged and discharged at least 10,000 times -- far more cycles than have been previously demonstrated --- at a high current density.
+Category: Environment Hits: 9Researchers have designed a stable, lithium-metal solid state battery that can be charged and discharged at least 10,000 times -- far more cycles than have been previously demonstrated --- at a high current density.
 The battery technology could increase the lifetime of electric vehicles to that of the gasoline cars -- 10 to 15 years -- without the need to replace the battery.
 With its high current density, the battery could pave the way for electric vehicles that can fully charge within 10 to 20 minutes.

 Read more https://www.sciencedaily.com/releases/2021/05/210512115651.htm